andygrove/octasonic-firmware/README.md

 # octasonic-firmware

-Firmware for the Octasonic HC-SR04 Breakout (https://www.tindie.com/products/andygrove73/octasonic-8-x-hc-sr04-ultrasonic-breakout-board/)
+This is the official firmware for the [Octasonic HC-SR04 Breakout](https://www.tindie.com/products/andygrove73/octasonic-8-x-hc-sr04-ultrasonic-breakout-board/) that allows up to 8 HC-SR04 ultrasonic sensors to be monitored via SPI.

 # Prerequisites